BradleyCulley/bradleyculley.github.io/_posts/2023-broken-11-4-My-Side-of-the-Mountain.md

 </p>

 <p>
-Sam describing the protean majesty of starting a fire with tinder and flint:
+Sam on the protean majesty of starting a fire with tinder and flint:
 <blockquote>
 I must say this now about that first fire.
 It was magic.
 Out of dead tinder and grass and sticks came a live warm light.